 Color analysis is a tool to help you learn which colors make you shine and which drag you down.
 If you already have strong opinions about the colors you like to wear or what you feel looks good on you, then color analysis is not for you.
 Where it shines is as a tool for people who don’t know what looks good them and would like to find out with the help of a professional.

 This was especially helpful for me because I grew up believing there weren’t any colors that worked for me.
-It seemed the colors everyone else wore – black, gray, blue, primary colors, bright colors – didn’t look nice on me the way they did on other people.
+It seemed the colors everyone wore didn’t look nice on me the way they did on other people.
+Saving up and going to a professional in-person color analysis turned out to be an incredibly impactful act of self care for me.

 Everyone has group of colors that makes them sparkle.